AliRezaJoodi/Electronics_Modules/ADC Module with HX711/README.md

 It's about **ADC Module with HX711**.
+The HX711 is a precision 24-bit ADC that is designed for weighing scales and industrial control applications to interface directly with a bridge sensor.
 I tested it and worked great.
 It has included:

 - Hardware Design (Included hardware layers.)